What's New on Netflix & Top 10s: April 7th, 2021 - What's on Netflix

 Happy hump day and welcome to your daily recap of what’s new on Netflix where we’ll take you through the 5 new Netflix Originals released for April 7th and what’s trending in the top 10s.

-No removals tomorrow so plenty of time to watch all the new arrivals today.
+There are no removals tomorrow, so you have plenty of time to watch all the new arrivals today.
 If you want to see what’s ahead for the next few days, check out our 7 day preview.

 Dolly Parton: A MusiCares Tribute (2021)